andreyputilovmaterial/MDM-Diff-py/README.md

 ## Which types of files can be compared?
 * MDD files.
 That's why this tool was invented.
 It can also compare it with routing or with translations.
 It is configurable, it can handle.
 * Excel tabs.
 This is maybe even more important than comparing MDDs
+* SPSS - I suggest only comparing metadata (columns/variables and category analysis values) and not comparing data (this can be configured from within BAT file) because the results are printed in html page - if you include data - the page would probably be too big to load in browser, even in smallest projects.
+However, the tool is capable of reading and comparing SPSS file contents.
 * Any text files, including tab scripts and dms scripts.
 I highly recommend using it for DA exports
 * Any pdf, ppts, word, xlsx, even transcripted audio or images - everything that can be read with ms markitdown